Senior Officer Salaries

 As part of the Statements of Accounts, which are published annually, are the details of the gross remuneration of all Council officers who received more than £50,000 in that financial year.

-The Statement of Accounts for 2017/18 was agreed at Audit Committee on the 27th September 2017 and the information is published below (Table 1).
+The Statement of Accounts for 2017/18 was agreed at Audit & Scrutiny Committee on the 25 July 2018 and the information is published below (Table 1).

 Also published below are details of current senior management and officers with a gross salary of £50,000 or above (List 1).